0dan0/qr/docs/control/extensions/README.md

         }
 </style>

-## Metadata Features
+## Extensiona and Metadata Features

-These new features are stored in your camera's metadata, this metadata is helpful for detemining what features are used per clip.
+All camera extensions are stored in your camera's metadata, this metadata is helpful for detemining what features are used per clip.
 The metadata, and the features it enables, can be [extracted with this page](../metadata).

-All metadata QR commands are written in the form oM**wxzy**=value(s) or !M**wxzy**=value(s) -- where the four character code (4CC)
+All metadata QR commands are written in the form <b>$wxzy</b>=value(s) or <b>*wxzy</b>=value(s) -- where the four character code (4CC)
 **wxzy** is under your control, along with the data it stores.
-The **!M** version will permanently store the metadata, and the **oM** will store it for only this power-on session.
-Metadata is available to flag your files for special uses, or just to label the [camera owner](../owner).
+All camera support the **!M** version will permanently store the metadata, and the **oM** will store it for only this power-on session.
+HERO10 or newer support the simplified <b>*</b> and <b>$</b> notation for permanent and temporary storage.
+Camera Metadata is available to flag your files for special uses, or just to label the [camera owner](../owner).
 Some particular 4CCs will also change camera behavior and/or enable features.

-Here is a list of additional metadata driven controls:
+Here is a list of additional metadata driven camera extensions:

 ### **HERO12 cameras**

-- **PRES=x,name - Added creating, naming and sharing presets where x 0-18 for icon selection (-1 for delete), and 'name' is your named preset. e.g, QR Command **oMPRES="14,Scuba"**
+- **PRES=x,name** - Added creating, naming and sharing presets where x 0-18 for icon selection (-1 for delete), and 'name' is your named preset. e.g, QR Command **oMPRES="14,Scuba"**

 ### **HERO12/11/Mini cameras**